inthepocket/hubble-scripts/README.md

 2) Configuration output folder
 3) Bucket name

-You can configure this service by adding one of these lines to `sketchxport.sh`
+You can configure this service by adding one of these lines to `hubble.sh`

 `upload_to_gcloud "$ASSETS_OUTPUT_DIR" "$CONFIG_OUTPUT_DIR" "$1"`